|Acrolinx Content Analyzer||1.3|

 Note that Acrolinx doesn't work consistently when checking PDFs.
 We recommend using the source document to check your content.

 |MARKDOWN||*.md, *.markdown, *.mdown, *.mkdn, *.mkd|

 The easiest way to get started, is to have all your files in one directory and use the Content Analyzer to scan that directory.
 However, if you want to batch check files across a set of directories, there's an option for that too .
 It just requires a bit more configuration.
 For now, let's assume you have all your files in one directory.

 To select files to check, follow these steps:

-- Click the Select Files or Folders if it's not already selected.
+- Click Select Files or Folders if it's not already selected.

 - Click on the three dots , browse to the folder that contains the files and click Select Folder or enter the path to the folder.

 - If you haven't already, define your check options.

-The Content Analyzer finds all files of type: TXT, XML, PDF, and HTML.Tip: If the directory contains mostly unwanted files, press CTRL+A to select all files in the list, deselect the files that you want to keep, then press Delete.
+The Content Analyzer finds all files of type: TXT, XML, PDF, HTML, and Microsoft Office.Tip: If the directory contains mostly unwanted files, press CTRL+A to select all files in the list, deselect the files that you want to keep, then press Delete.
 You deselect files by clicking the file names while pressing CTRL.